Mountain biking is for everyone.

 Whichever the case is, there’s no denying that mountain bikes are what you need.

-It comes with V-brakes, which makes it very affordable, simple, and requires little maintenance.
-Its stock coil fork comes with 80 mm of travel while its tires have low profile knobs.
+It comes with V-brakes which makes it very affordable, simple, and requires little maintenance.
+Its stock coil fork comes with 80 mm of travel while its tires have low-profile knobs.

-- Alloy frame
+- Full suspension frame

 - Sleek aesthetics